“Companies that manage their supply chains effectively tend to see faster revenue growth.”

 Schedule a Demo with TapGoods

-One way that some rental management systems do this is by offering virtual picklists.
-Virtual picklists are digital versions of the traditional picklist, and they allow users to quickly check inventory in and out on computers, tablets, and even smartphones.
-With virtual picklists, staff can access the necessary information from anywhere, at any time, using any connected device.
+Now, rental management systems offer virtual picklists.
+These are digital versions of the traditional picklist, and they allow users to quickly check inventory in and out on computers, tablets, and even smartphones.

 By ditching paper, you eliminate the risk of someone holding onto an outdated copy.
-Updates made at the last minute are reflected instantly, ensuring everyone always has access to the most current version.
+Updates made at the last minute are reflected instantly, and everyone always has access to the most current version of the picklist.

 If you don’t already have a rental management system, or you’re curious about how your current one could be more effective, look for these features: